-3.3.
+3.4.
 Complementary guidance for classification of changes.

-A change to the type design is judged to have an 'appreciable effect on other characteristics affecting the airworthiness of the product' and therefore should be classified major, in particular but not only, when one or more of the following conditions are met:
+A change to the type design is judged to have an 'appreciable effect on the mass, balance, structural strength, reliability, operational characteristics, noise, fuel venting, exhaust emission, operational suitability or other characteristics affecting the airworthiness of the product' and therefore should be classified as major, in particular but not only when one or more of the following conditions are met:

-- i.
-Where the change requires an adjustment of the type-certification basis (such as special condition, equivalent safety finding, elect to comply, earlier certification specification (reversion), later certification specification). - ii.
-Where the applicant proposes a new interpretation of the certification specifications used for the type type-certification basis, that has not been published as AMC material or otherwise agreed with the CAA. - iii.
-Where the demonstration of compliance uses methods that have not been previously accepted as appropriate for the nature of the change to the product or for similar changes to other products designed by the applicant. - iv.
-Where the extent of new substantiation data necessary to comply with the applicable certification specifications and the degree to which the original substantiation data has to be re-assessed and re-evaluated is considerable. - v.
-The change alters the Airworthiness Limitations or the Operating Limitations. - vi.
-The change is made mandatory by an airworthiness directive or the change is the terminating action of an airworthiness directive (ref.
+- (a) Where the change requires an adjustment of the type-certification basis or the OSD certification basis (special conditions or equivalent safety findings) other than elect to comply with later certification specifications. - (b) Where the applicant proposes a new interpretation of the certification specifications used for the type type-certification basis or the OSD certification basis, that has not been published as AMC material or otherwise agreed with the CAA.

+- (c) Where the demonstration of compliance uses methods that have not been previously accepted as appropriate for the nature of the change. - (d) Where the extent of new substantiation data necessary to comply with the applicable certification specifications and the degree to which the original substantiation data has to be re-assessed and re-evaluated is considerable. - (e) Where the change is made mandatory by an airworthiness directive or the change is the terminating action of an airworthiness directive (ref.
 MCAR-21.A.3B).
-See note 1. - vii.
-Where the change introduces or affects functions where the failure effect is classified catastrophic or hazardous.
+See note 1. - (f) Where the design change introduces or affects functions where the failure effect is classified catastrophic or hazardous.

-Note I: The design change previously classified minor and approved prior to the airworthiness directive issuance decision needs no re-classification.
+Note 1: The change previously classified minor and approved prior to the airworthiness directive issuance decision needs no re-classification.
 However, the CAA retains the right to review the change and re-classify/re-approve if found necessary.